friendlyarm/sd-fuse_rk3566/README.md

 ```
 ./mk-emmc-image.sh debian-trixie-core-arm64 autostart=yes
 ```
-The following flashable image file will be generated, ready to be used to boot the device into eflasher system and then flash debian-bookworm system to eMMC:
+The following flashable image file will be generated, ready to be used to boot the device into eflasher system and then flash debian-trixie system to eMMC:
 ```
 out/rk3566-eflasher-debian-trixie-core-6.1-arm64-YYYYMMDD.img
 ```